ffund/ml-notebooks/notebooks/5-hw-voter-classification.md

 having both features in our model, but both will have similar scores.

-As an alternative to univariate feature selection, we might consider **greedy feature selection**, where we start with a small number of features and then add features one at a time:
+As an alternative to univariate feature selection, we might consider **greedy multivariate feature selection**, where we start with a small number of features and then add features one at a time:

 -   Let $S^{t-1}$ be the set of selected features at time ${t-1}$.